How Sales Professionals Should Rate Their Sales Calls to Learn and Improve

-Last week I was asked for advice from a CEO running a small sales team at his startup – he asked if the most successful sales professionals track their own effectiveness and I shared with him what I give to sales reps as a tool to self-rate their calls or demos.
+Last week I was talking to a friend who is a CEO with a 15-person sales team at his growth startup.
+I shared how the successful sales professionals track their own effectiveness and I shared with him what I give to sales reps as a tool to self-rate their calls or demos.

 Here are the types of questions successful sales reps should ask themselves after each call (of course, this is based on your context/situation and you can pick just the 10 most important to you or use the entire list below to briefly rate yourself on a scale of Bad-Average- Good to keep it simple).